lunledev/Employee-Tracker/README.md

 ## Installation

-npm i used to install packages needed, Node.js, and PostgreSQL, needs to be installed to run application.
+npm i used to install packages needed, Node.js, aneeds to be installed to run application.

 ## Usage